 With all these options to support, interesting times are still ahead with NXP spearheading (side-channel) secure and efficient implementations for the embedded world.

-Joppe W. Bos is a senior principal cryptographer at the Competence Center Crypto & Security (CCC&S) in the CTO organization at NXP Semiconductors.
+Joppe W. Bos is a Technical Director and cryptographer at the Competence Center Crypto & Security (CCC&S) in the CTO organization at NXP Semiconductors.
 Based in Belgium, he is the technical lead of the Post-Quantum Cryptography team, and has authored over 20 patents and 50 academic papers.
-He also serves as the Secretary of the International Association for Cryptologic Research (IACR) and the co-editor of the IACR Cryptology ePrint Archive.
+He is the co-editor of the IACR Cryptology ePrint Archive.

 Christine Cloostermans is a senior cryptographer at Competence Center for Cryptography and Security (CCC&S) in the CTO organization at NXP Semiconductors.
 She acquired her doctorate from TU Eindhoven on topics related to lattice-based cryptography.
 Christine is a co-author on 10+ scientific publications, and has given many public presentations in the area of post-quantum cryptography.
 Beyond PQC, she is active in multiple standardization efforts, including IEC 62443 for the Industrial domain, ISO 18013 for the mobile driver’s license, and the Access Control Working Group of the Connectivity Standards Alliance.